secinthenet/crypto-guide/README.md

 Trezor seems better to me since it's fully OSS (hardware, firmware, and software), and both of the founders have been active in the Bitcoin community for a long time and seem to have a good reputation.
-That said, Ledger had at least one critical issue in the past—it
+That said, Trezor had at least one critical issue in the past—it
 [stored the device PIN in plaintext](https://news.ycombinator.com/item?id=15589718).
 To their defense, they quickly fix reported security issues, and are responsive